compose-spec/compose-spec/GOVERNANCE.md

 to the API specification.
 A philosophy change is a change to the philosophy manifesto, and so on.

-All decisions affecting The Compose Specificiation, big and small, follow the same 3 steps:
+All decisions affecting The Compose Specification, big and small, follow the same 3 steps:

 * Step 1: Open a pull request.
 Anyone can do this.